azizndao/glib/README.md

 When using `glib.New()`, middleware are **automatically loaded and configured from environment variables**.
 You can disable individual middleware by setting their corresponding `ENABLE_*` environment variable to `false`.

-For custom configurations or when building routes manually, you can also configure middleware programmatically:

 #### Built-in Middleware

 ```go